 Why You Will Love This Recipe

-- Balanced flavors: Some Texas Margarita recipes call for equal parts orange and lime juice, but I find that gives an overpowering orange flavor that is too much like an orange margarita.
-This recipe adds just a splash of orange juice to sweeten and brighten the drink, without taking away from the classic lime margarita flavor.
+- Balanced flavors: This Texas margarita recipe adds just a splash of fresh orange juice to make a brighter and more refreshing drink without taking away from the classic lime margarita flavor.

 - Fresh ingredients: There is no sweet and sour mix in this cocktail!
 The orange and lime juices bring acidity and brightness to the cocktail, and the agave nectar balances the tartness from the lime without being overly sweet.

 - Can be made in batches: Simply multiply the quantity of the ingredients by the number of servings you would like to make, and you can have a large batch of margaritas ready for your next happy hour.
 Just stir it all together in a pitcher.

-Silver Tequila: Use 2 ounces of a top-shelf silver tequila for a smooth-flavored margarita.
+Silver Tequila: Use 2 ounces of top-shelf blanco tequila (silver) for a smooth-flavored margarita.
 I think Casamigos Blanco, Patron Silver, or Don Julio Blanco are the best tequila options for this drink, but you can use your favorite tequila.
 For a more complex flavor, try reposado or añejo tequila.

-Lime Juice: Fresh lime juice is an important part of making a delicious margarita!
+Lime Juice: Fresh lime juice is best for making a tasty margarita!
 It has more flavor and less bitterness than bottled lime juice.

-Orange Juice: Freshly squeezed orange juice is best as well!
+Orange Juice: Freshly squeezed orange juice has the best flavor as well!
 But if you don't have an orange on hand you can use bottled juice, as long as it is 100% juice without any added sweetener.

 Agave Nectar: Agave makes a great sweetener for margaritas because it is from the same plant that we use to make tequila.
 Simple syrup can also be used.
-I don't like my margaritas very sweet so this recipe uses just a small amount of agave nectar, but you can increase it to suit your palate.
+I don't like my margaritas very sweet so this recipe uses just a small amount of agave nectar, but you can add more or less depending on your preference.